Welcome New Students!

 (New BHSEC parents click here)

-Families and middle schools will begin receiving High School Admissions Round 1 match results March 18, 2019.
-Please contact your guidance counselor for specific questions or visit the NYC Department of Education website for more information.
+Families and middle schools will begin receiving High School Admissions Matches March 19, 2020.
+Check your MySchools account or contact your guidance counselor for assistance.
+You may also visit NYC Department of Education website for more information.

 Foreign Language Placement

 For students with previous experience in Spanish, Mandarin or Latin will need to take a foreign language placement exam.
 Students without any previous foreign language experience do NOT need to sit for a foreign language placement exam.
-Registration is requested.
-Click here to register.
+Registration is requested through Event Brite invitation.

 Summer Bridge Program